FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 However, instead of supplying the target wallet's address, as done in `destination.address` for the transfer method, we need to provide an instance of [Address](../types/address.md) created from the deployed contract id.

 If you have the [Contract](../contracts/) instance of the deployed contract, you can simply use its `id` property.
 However, if the contract was deployed with `forc deploy` or not by you, you will likely only have its ID in a hex string format.
-In such cases, you can create an [Address](../types/address.md) instance from the contract ID using `Address.fromAddressOrString('0x123...')`.
+In such cases, you can create an [Address](../types/address.md) instance from the contract ID using `new Address('0x123...')`.

 Here's an example demonstrating how to use `transferToContract`: